In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 That’s it for 301 redirection.

 My Takeaway: We din’t recommend redirection to the homepage because of topical relevancy concern.
-Usually, homepage will be quite broad and we don’t want to ignore topical relevancy just for the sake of the expired domain link juice.
+Usually, homepage will be quite broad and we don’t want to ignore topical relevancy just for the sake of the aged domain link juice.

 By the way, 301 redirection doesn’t give that much result compared to using it directly as a niche site.